quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## datagram_data_blocked_updated {#quic-datagramdatablockedupdated}

-The `datagram_data_blocked_updated` event is used to indicate when QUIC datagrames becomes blocked or unblocked for sending.
+The `datagram_data_blocked_updated` event is used to indicate when QUIC datagrams become blocked or unblocked for sending.
 The event has Extra importance level.

 ~~~ cddl